Introduction

 Dedicated security appliance or locked-down VM |

-How a Traditional Jump Host Works
+How a Traditional Jump Server Works

-Basic SSH Jump Host Configuration
+Basic SSH Jump Server Configuration

 - Provision a small VM (Ubuntu/Debian works fine) with a public IP